Kilograpp/Mattermost-iOS/README.md

 # Mattermost iOS Native Application

-This is fully native Mattermost iOS application made on pure Obj-C.
+This is fully native Mattermost iOS application written in pure Obj-C.

-**Note** The iOS app is not [an official](https://github.com/mattermost/ios) and made by enthusiasts.
+**Note** The iOS app is not an [official](https://github.com/mattermost/ios) and made by enthusiasts.
 So any backend changes might take some time to be implemented in the app.
 But no worries.
-Our company uses this app for own needs so an update will be not long in coming.
+We use the app for own needs so an update will be not long in coming.

 iOS application for use with Mattermost server 3.0 and higher (http://www.mattermost.org/download/)